directory

 Love's Labour's Lost

-ACT II SCENE I The same.
+ACT II SCENE I The Park.
+A Pavilion and Tents at a Distance.

-Enter the PRINCESS of France, ROSALINE, MARIA, KATHARINE,
+Enter the PRINCESS OF FRANCE, ROSALINE, MARIA, KATHARINE,

 BOYET, Lords, and other Attendants.

-BOYET Now, madam, summon up your dearest spirits:
+BOYET Now, madam, summon up your dearest spirits.

 Consider who the king your father sends,